 A $w$-bumpless pipedream is uniquely determined by the location of the two kinds of elbow tiles.
 Each pipe has to turn at least once.
 There is a unique $w$-bumpless pipedream such that for all $i$, pipe $i$ turns right from south to east in the square $(w^{-1}(i),i)$.
 We call this the {\it Rothe pipedream} $D(w)$ of $w$.
 The empty tiles of the Rothe pipedream form what is commonly known as the {\it Rothe diagram} of $w$.

 Let $P$ be a $w$-bumpless pipedream.
 A {\it droop} is a local move that swaps a SE elbow $e$ with an empty tile $t$, when the SE elbow lies strictly to the northwest of the empty tile.
 Let $R$ be the rectangle with northwest corner $e$ and southeast corner $t$ and let $p$ be the pipe passing through $e$.
-After the droop, the pipe $p$ travels along the southmost row and eastmost column of $R$; a NW elbow occupies the square that used to be empty while the square that contained a SE elbow turns becomes empty.
+After the droop, the pipe $p$ travels along the southmost row and eastmost column of $R$; a NW elbow occupies the square that used to be empty while the square that contained a SE elbow becomes empty.
 The droop is allowed only if: \begin{enumerate} \item the westmost column and northmost row of $R$ contains $p$, \item the rectangle $R$ contains only one elbow which is at $e$, and \item after the droop we obtain a bumpless pipedream $P'$. \end{enumerate} Pipes $p' \neq p$ do not move in a droop.
 We denote a droop by $P \searrow P'$.
-A Rothe bumpless pipedream is shown followed by a sequence of two droops:
+Figure~\ref{fig:Rothe} shows a Rothe bumpless pipedream followed by a sequence of two droops.

-\begin{proposition} Every $w$-bumpless pipdream can be obtained from the Rothe pipedream $D(w)$ of $w$ by a sequence of droops. \end{proposition} \begin{proof} Let $P'$ be a $w$-bumpless pipedream and $e$ be a NW elbow that is northwestmost among NW elbows in $P'$.
+\begin{proposition} Every $w$-bumpless pipedream can be obtained from the Rothe pipedream $D(w)$ of $w$ by a sequence of droops. \end{proposition} \begin{proof} Let $P'$ be a $w$-bumpless pipedream which is not the Rothe pipedream and $e$ be a NW elbow that is northwestmost among NW elbows in $P'$.
 Let $p$ be the pipe passing through $e$.
 Then $p$ passes through SE elbows $f$ (resp. $f'$) in the same row (resp. column) as $e$.
 Let $R$ be the rectangle bounded by $e,f,f'$ with northwest corner $t$.
 It is easy to see that $t$ must be an empty tile and $R$ does not contain any other elbows.
 Thus there is a droop $P \searrow P'$ which occurs in the rectangle $R$, and $P$ has strictly fewer NW elbows than $P'$.
-Repeating, we we eventually arrive at the Rothe pipedream. \end{proof}
+Repeating, we eventually arrive at the Rothe pipedream. \end{proof}

 \begin{cor} The number of empty tiles in a $w$-bumpless pipedream is equal to $\ell(w)$. \end{cor}